 You can combine any of these working patterns to come up with something to suit your circumstances.

-You do not have to give proof of the caring relationship.
 Employers should make the decision on whether or not to grant a request solely on business grounds.

 Your employer should arrange the meeting at an appropriate time and place that is convenient for all.

-Your employer must pay both you and your companion for the time off from your normal working duties to attend the meeting.
+If you work in Northern Ireland, your employer must pay both you and your companion for the time off from your normal working duties to attend the meeting.